sujala/test-idm/performance/README.md

    4.10.
 If you need to do federation tests.
 You need to run this before running Engine.scala : `pushd data_generation && python create_idp_data.py -s http://localhost:8082/idm/cloud -f ../localhost/data/identity/dom_users_for_fed.dat && popd`

    4.11 If you want to run delegation tests, you need to run 'python data_generation/add_rcn_to_domain.py -i data_generation/users/<file_name>'.
 This will add RCN attribute to each domain in that file.

-   4.12 Currently, delegation tests for performance impact of parent DA deletion are added.
-But, it is to be run sequentially by editing Engine.scala.
-This needs to be corrected.

 5. Set up `identity-perf-agent/src/test/resources/application.properties` to the values you want to run with.
 While there are many values, you can figure out the ones you need from your Simulation.
 An example would be in `com.rackspacecloud.simulations.identity.IdentityDemo`: